-Governance Strategy Risk Management Metrics & Targets RECOMMENDED DISCLOSURE Describe the resilience of the organization's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.
+GOVERNANCE STRATEGY RISK MANAGEMENT METRICS & TARGETS disclosure Describe the resilience of the organization's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.
 Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization's overall risk management.
-Describe the targets used by the organization to manage climate-related risks and opportunities and performance against targets.
-DISCLOSURE Our Corporate Cashflow Model is used to continuously test affordability and the corporate bottom line.
+Describe the targets used by the organization to manage climate-related risks and opportunities and performance against targets. disclosure Our Corporate Cashflow Model, scenario analysis and carbon pricing analysis are used to continuously test affordability and the corporate bottom line.
 In depth reviews of all new, pending and announced government climate-related policies are conducted on an on-going basis.
-These include, for example, carbon taxes and emissions regulations.
 Jurisdiction specific compliance cost estimates are determined using Enerplus' current asset and facility base.
 The most recent economic policy analysis was conducted in 2018 and looks forward through 2023.
-Areas considered within the analysis include all wells, facilities, production mix, expected growth curves and acquisitions and divestments.
+Areas considered within the analysis include all wells, facilities, production mix, expected growth curves and prospective acquisitions and divestments.
 The results of the analysis assign a per BOE dollar cost to comply with new and pending government policy.
-These costs are used throughout the operational and capital budgeting process and are factored in to the business development strategy.
-We continue to evolve our internal forecasting models as they pertain to flaring and emissions reduction to help drive our target objectives.
-The Nationally Determined Contributions and the IPCC Special Report on 1.5 degree global warming has been reviewed to further understand our future impacts.
-The summation of these activities has led to our establishing a goal to develop a formalized climate strategy, including conducting scenario analysis activities, by 2023.
+These costs are used throughout the operational and capital budgeting process and are factored into the business development strategy.
+The Nationally Determined Contributions and the IPCC Special Report on 1.5 degree global warming has been reviewed to further understand our future resilience.
+Additionally, the consequences of multiple stated scenarios were reviewed to identify different risks and mitigation opportunities, including the scenarios defined by the International Energy Agency (IEA) which prescribe different policy environments, projected technological advancements and global energy demand.
+From a carbon pricing perspective, 10% of our current operations are located in Canada, one of the most stringent regulatory regimes.
+Carbon pricing in Canada is regulated by both federal and provincial governments and will reach the price of \$50 per tonne in 2022.
+This impact is deemed immaterial due to our Canadian operational footprint.
+The summation of these activities is contributing to our goal of formalizing our climate strategy in 2023 and drives a better understanding of the resiliency of our business model to continue to drive down our emissions through economic technology implementation.
 The identification of climate-related risks is integrated into our business, where specific functional groups help identify and assess climate related risks.
-The ESG Management Committee, made up of senior leadership and management, meets at least quarterly to discuss climate-related risk matters and align on a management plan.
-2020 Target: Reduce our scope 1 & 2 GHG emissions intensity by 10%, based on a 2019 baseline.
-Update: We successfully exceeded this targets and reduced our scope 1 & 2 GHG emissions intensity by 24% in 2020, based on a 2019 baseline.
-2023 Methane Target: In 2021, we will eliminate high-bleed pneumatic instruments in our operations.
-Meeting this target will contribute significantly to achieving our 2030 emissions intensity reduction target by eliminating 20% of our corporate methane emissions by 2023, based on a 2019 baseline.
-2030 Target: Reduce our Scope 1 & 2 GHG emissions intensity by 50%, based on a 2019 baseline.
+The ESG Management Committee, made up of senior leadership and management, meets quarterly to discuss climate-related risk matters and align on a management plan.
+Additionally, an Emissions Reduction Working Group and Emissions Reduction Project Taskforces meet bi-weekly to ensure continued progression of our efforts.
+In 2021 we set a target of eliminating 20% of our corporate methane emissions intensity by 2023, based on a 2019 baseline.
+We successfully reduced our corporate methane emissions intensity by 35%, and have therefore expired our short-term methane target.
+MID TERM METHANE TARGET: Our mid-term target is to reduce our corporate methane emissions intensity by 30% by 2025 and 50% by 2030, based on our 2021 baseline.
+2030 EMISSIONS INTENSITY REDUCTION TARGET: Our long-term target is to reduce our Scope 1 & 2 GHG emissions intensity by 35%, based on a 2021 baseline.